Generation Wild

 Generation Wild is the third studio album by Swedish glam metal band Crashdïet.
-The album was released on April 14, 2010.
+The album was released on 14 April 2010.
 It is the first album to feature the band's new vocalist Simon Cruz since the departure of their previous singer H. Olliver Twisted.
 The album debuted at #3 on the Swedish Album Chart.
-The title track, Generation Wild, was released as the first single on February 28, 2010.
+The title track, Generation Wild, was released as the first single on 28 February 2010.
 The video was banned from MTV due to obscene images.
 The original record features 11 songs but five bonus track were also recorded and released on different editions of the album.

-On June 7, 2011, Generation Wild was released in the United States through Frontiers Records.
+On 7 June 2011, Generation Wild was released in the United States through Frontiers Records.

+Scottish musician Johnny Gunn (singer of Peep Show), previously considered a potential new vocalist, contributed to several of the album's songs.